top of page

 1.054,40

-The following must be added to the amounts above:
+The following must be added to the aforementioned amounts:

-- A function allowance for employees classified as EXECUTIVES, amounting to €260.76 per month;
+– The functional allowance for employees classified as QUADRI (middle management), amounting to €260.76 per month;

-- A collective over-minimum wage for employees classified at the VII level, amounting to €5.16 per month;
+– The collective superminimum payable to employees classified at Level VII, amounting to €5.16 per month;

-- The cost-of-living allowance and the distinct element of remuneration, deriving from the 1992 Interconfederal Agreement, as per the following table:
+– The cost-of-living allowance and the distinct element of remuneration (EDR), stemming from the 1992 Interconfederal Agreement, as per the following table:

 LEVEL